 Professor Haughwout installs 'Food Forest Futures'

-Back to Art and Art History News
+Back to Art Department News

 In spring 2019, Bennington College was awarded $1 million from the Mellon Foundation to launch a three-year collaborative effort with local partners to address the systemic causes of food insecurity in Bennington County.
 To inaugurate the associated Food Summit, Colgate University Assistant Professor of Art Margaretha Haughwout was invited to create Food Forest Futures, a living installation, at the Robert Frost Stone House Museum.